Civil rights movement in Omaha, Nebraska: 1972–present

 Photo of Dr. Martin Luther King Jr. Cornerstone Memorial at the NW corner of 24th and Lake St in North Omaha.

 The City of Omaha installed the Dr. Martin Luther King Jr. Cornerstone Memorial at the NW corner of 24th and Lake Streets in 2002.
 In 2003, native Omahan Thomas Warren was named the city's first African-American police chief.
 His advancement could be seen as part of the political progression of African Americans in the city.

 In 2005, Ernie Chambers became the longest-serving State Senator in Nebraska history, with more than 32 years of service to his community and state.
 Because of a term-limit bill enacted in the Nebraska State Legislature, Chambers was not allowed to immediately run for reelection when his term expired in 2009, so he waited until 2013 and ran again.
 He was reelected consistently until term limits again prevented him from running again in 2021.
 In total Ernie Chambers represented North Omaha in the Legislature for 46 years.

 In response to West Omaha districts' concerns about schools, Senator Chambers proposed a controversial school separation plan for Omaha in the Nebraska State Legislature.
 He lobbied to create three districts in the city.
 Each was to be drawn along geographic boundaries that loosely correlated to the residential (and racial) housing patterns in the city: African Americans in North Omaha, Hispanic/Latinos in South Omaha, and Caucasians in West Omaha.
 The State Legislature signed this plan into law in April 2006.

 Within a month, the National Association for the Advancement of Colored People brought a lawsuit.
 It argued that due to Omaha's racially segregated residential patterns, subdivided school districts will also be racially segregated, contrary to the historic case of Brown v.
 Board of Education.
-However in 2007 the case was thrown out by the Nebraska Supreme Court under the Political question doctrine.
+However, in 2007 the case was thrown out by the Nebraska Supreme Court under the Political question doctrine.
 In response to a separate lawsuit, the Nebraska Legislature agreed to revise the school funding formula and enacted other legislation to attempt to address the need for more equitable school funding and improved services for 'at-risk' students.

-In May and June of 2020, thousands of demonstrators filled Omaha streets to protest the murder of George Floyd in Minneapolis and other police killings.
+In May and June 2020, thousands of demonstrators filled Omaha streets to protest the murder of George Floyd in Minneapolis and other police killings.
 Police attacked demonstrators with tear gas and projectiles, in at least one case shooting a bystander in the face, blinding him.
 A white bar owner in the Old Market, Jacob Gardner, shot and killed unarmed protester James Scurlock.
 County Attorney Don Kleine declined to press charges against Gardner.